Thomas Vinterberg: Career

 On 1 August 2008, he directed the music video for "The Day That Never Comes", the first single off Metallica's album Death Magnetic.
 His 2010 film Submarino was nominated for the Golden Bear at the 60th Berlin International Film Festival.
 In 2012, his film The Hunt competed for the Palme d'Or at the 2012 Cannes Film Festival and was nominated for Best Foreign Language Film at the 86th Academy Awards.

 In 2015, he directed Far from the Madding Crowd, an adaptation of the acclaimed Thomas Hardy novel, starring Carey Mulligan, Matthias Schoenaerts, Michael Sheen and Tom Sturridge.
 Vinterberg reunited with Matthias Schoenaerts in Kursk, a film about the Kursk submarine disaster that happened in 2000.

 In 2019, Vinterberg lost his daughter Ida in a car accident while she was traveling home from Belgium with her mother.
 As such, he dedicated Another Round (Druk) to her, while filming much of the film in her school with her classmates.
-Vinterberg was nominated for the Academy Award for Best Director for the film, which also won the BAFTA Award for Best Film Not in the English Language.
-He also won the Academy Award for Best International Feature Film; he dedicated the award to Ida.
+Vinterberg was nominated for the Academy Award for Best Director for the film, which also won the BAFTA Award for Best Film Not in the English Language and the Academy Award for Best International Feature Film; he dedicated the latter award to Ida.

-He is currently developing his first foray into directing for TV with an original six-episode series called Families Like Ours which explores a near-future Denmark when the country is gradually evacuated due to rising sea levels.
+In 2024, Vinterberg's first foray into directing for TV was broadcast in Denmark.
+The seven-episode series called Families like Ours explores a near-future Denmark when the country is gradually evacuated due to rising sea levels.

-Honours

-In April 2016, the French government appointed Vinterberg a Chevalier of the Ordre des Arts et des Lettres.